TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

     * Site Address: same as Step 2
     * Folder Path: same as Step 2 except instead of `Individual Word Documents` it is `Individual PDF Documents`:
     `.../<contractNumber>/<subcontractorName>/<timestamp>/Individual PDF Documents`
-    In the image, the above expression has already been formatted into a variable called `Individual PDFs File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic values"
+    In the image, the above expression has already been formatted into a variable called `Individual PDFs File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic Value"

     {: .note}
     > It's recommended that you use the folder icon to navigate to the template yourself first, then cut the text from the box and re-paste it.
 This will ensure that you have the correct base directory.

     * File Name: the file name of the Word Document.
 Same as Step 2 but instead of appending with `docx`, you append with `pdf`.
-    * File Content: in "Dynamic values," select the PDF Document output from the "Convert Word Document to PDF" action from before.
+    * File Content: in "Dynamic Value," select the PDF Document output from the "Convert Word Document to PDF" action from before.

     ![Create PDF Document After Conversion]({{ site.baseurl }}/assets/images/powerAutomate/createScheduleAPDF.png)